Our Longstanding Commitment to Diversity is Unwavering

 While there is resounding support and commitment to ensure that boards of directors and executive teams have diversity in the composition of skills and experiences; the same does not hold true for gender diversity, or other biological diversity.
 Uunfortunately, when it comes to gender diversity, the statistics show the stark reality that progress is elusive and the pace of change glacial, as the upper echelons of leadership; both at the board level and in the executive suite, continues to be the domain of white, grey-haired men.
 Gender inequality is not only a pressing moral and social issue but a critical economic challenge as well.

-At Lansdowne Board Intelligence, we believe that the lack of significant progress in increasing the number of women on boards is not due a shortage of qualified women, rather, it is due to: the lack of concrete actions that effect change, and a systemic process problem, which perpetuates homogeneity.
+At Lansdowne Board Intelligence, we believe that the lack of significant progress in increasing the number of women on boards is not due a shortage of qualified women as many believe; rather, it is primarily due to a systemic process problem, which perpetuates homogeneity, and also to the lack of concrete actions that effect change.
 We assert that when ‘competence and diversity’ are considered paramount to a “truly” rigorous, objective and merit-based process – it leads to the best candidates being selected.

 Our experts have a long history of supporting diversity.
 LBI’s founder, Gillian Lansdowne has written articles and is a frequent speaker about issues related to diversity.
 Gillian was a founding sponsor of the Canadian Board Diversity Council, where she authored the Council’s and Canada’s first ever “Board Best Practices Toolkit,” and she was a national co-sponsor and speaker at the “Board Chair & CEO Roundtable Series”, and a speaker at the inaugural “Get on Board” education series.
 Gillian also started Canada’s first diversity search practice for a global search firm.